-There were 8 requests closed during the month of November.
-100% of the requests were processed within the appropriate IANA time goals (see breakdown below).
-The highest number of total processing days for these requests was 93.
-This request needed IESG to approve the request via a management item.
-The requester was unresponsive a month contributing to the large amount of total days.
+There were 10 requests closed during the month of March.
+70% of the requests were processed within the appropriate IANA time goals (see breakdown below).
+Two requests were 1 day over the goal time therefore resulting in the lower percentage within the time goals.
+The highest number of total processing days for these requests was 41.
+The high number of days was due to waiting on IANA to determine how to proceed with the request and obtaining IESG approval for the early allocation.
+Two of the expert review requests were rejected due to insufficient information.

-Request Type Number of Requests IANA goal time Requests completed
+Request Type Number of Requests IANA goal time Requests completed within goal First Come First Serve 3 7 days or less 2 Expert Review 6 14 days or less 5 Early Allocation Procedure (IESG Approval) 1 14 days or less 0

-within goal

-First Come First Serve 3 7 days or less 3

-Expert Review 4 14 days or less 4

-IESG Approval 1 14 days or less 1